- Over 5 million people in the United States have bipolar disorder.

-Treatment is usually managed by a licensed psychiatrist, but you may also have a social worker, psychologist, or psychiatric nurse involved in the treatment process.
+A licensed psychiatrist usually manages your treatment, but you may also have a social worker, psychologist, or psychiatric nurse practitioner involved in your care.

 Treatment for bipolar must be ongoing.
-When people stop taking their medication or meeting with their doctor, they will likely experience manic and depressive episodes again.
-However, with the proper treatment, bipolar disorder can be controlled and a person can go on to lead a healthy and productive life.
+When people stop taking medication or meeting with their doctor, they will likely experience manic and depressive episodes again.
+However, with the proper treatment, bipolar disorder can be controlled and a person can lead a healthy and productive life.